Rising (Rainbow album)

-Rising (also known as Rainbow Rising) is the second studio album by the British-American rock band Rainbow, released on 17 May 1976 by Oyster Records.
-The album features only six tracks, including two epic compositions exceeding eight minutes on side two.
-Although the songs from this album have been performed live rarely, if at all, "Stargazer" is widely regarded as a Rainbow classic and a landmark in heavy metal music.
+Rising (also known as Rainbow Rising) is the second studio album by the British rock band Rainbow, released on 17 May 1976 by Oyster Records.
+The album features only six tracks, including two epic compositions exceeding eight minutes each on side two.
+Although the tracks from this album have been performed live rarely, if at all, "Stargazer" is widely regarded as a Rainbow classic and a landmark song in heavy metal music.

-Following the release of Rainbow’s debut, guitarist and bandleader Ritchie Blackmore dismissed all members except vocalist and lyricist Ronnie James Dio.
+Following the release of Rainbow’s debut album, guitarist and bandleader Ritchie Blackmore dismissed all members except vocalist and lyricist Ronnie James Dio.
 He recruited veteran drummer Cozy Powell, with newcomers Jimmy Bain on bass and Tony Carey on keyboards.
-The new line-up began rehearsing and touring in late 1975, developing material through extended jam sessions before recording at Musicland Studios in West Germany with producer Martin Birch.
-The sessions were swift and energised, capturing the band’s spontaneity and drive.
+The new line-up began rehearsing and touring in late 1975, developing material through extended jam sessions before recording at Musicland Studios in West Germany with producer Martin Birch in February 1976.
+The recording sessions were swift and energised, capturing the band’s spontaneity and drive.

 In June 1976, Rainbow launched a six-month world tour to support Rising.
 Internal tensions soon surfaced, leading to Bain and Carey’s dismissal at its conclusion.

 The album was well received by critics, who praised Blackmore’s guitar work, Dio’s commanding vocals, and the group’s cohesion.
-Reviewers noted its heaviness and complexity, with some promoting Rainbow to be the successor to Blackmore’s former band, Deep Purple.
+Critics noted its heavy and complex music, with some declaring Rainbow to be the successor to Blackmore’s former band, Deep Purple.
 Commercially, Rising achieved moderate success but fell short of Blackmore’s ambitions in the United States, prompting him to pursue a more accessible sound in later years.
-Today, the album is recognised as a classic by critics and fans, a pivotal moment in heavy metal and a foundation for many of its sub-genres.
+Since the 1980s, the album has been recognised as a classic by critics and fans, a pivotal moment in heavy metal and a foundation for many of its sub-genres.

 Background

-Guitarist Ritchie Blackmore officially left Deep Purple in June 1975 to pursue a solo project, and initially he appeared to have joined the American band Elf.
+Guitarist Ritchie Blackmore officially left Deep Purple in June 1975 to pursue a solo project.

 Rainbow’s debut album, Ritchie Blackmore's Rainbow, was released on 4 August 1975 to modest success, reaching No. 30 in the US and No. 11 in the UK.
 Reviewers praised aspects of the record but often criticised its lack of energy, comparing it with Stormbringer, Deep Purple’s then-most recent album, a work English band leader and guitarist Ritchie Blackmore despised for its funk and soul leanings.

-The album featured guest vocals from Blackmore’s girlfriend, Shoshana Feinstein, though their intense relationship ended abruptly in May 1975.
+Ritchie Blackmore's Rainbow featured guest vocals from Blackmore’s girlfriend, Shoshana Feinstein, although their relationship ended abruptly in May 1975.
 Distraught, Blackmore retreated to his new home in Hollywood, immersing himself in alcohol and parties.
 With his life increasingly based in California, it was natural for the band to relocate from New York City to Los Angeles to rehearse for their upcoming tour.
 Management booked a rehearsal space at Pirate Sound Studios in Los Angeles, but Blackmore soon grew dissatisfied with the musicians, members of Ronnie James Dio’s former band Elf, criticising their sound and stage presence.
 Dio alone earned his full respect, thanks to his vocal power, creativity, and shared interests in classical music, medieval lore, and the occult.